prasannavl/LiquidState/README.md

 **NuGet:**

-> Install-Package LiquidState -Pre
+> Install-Package LiquidState

-Notes:

-- **v3.0 is now a full rewrite with lock-free algorithms**, and fully thread-safe.
+- **v3 is now a full rewrite with lock-free algorithms**, and fully thread-safe.
-- The latest version is beta (pre-release) due to the dependency on System.Collections.Immutable, which is still under beta.), and is otherwise stable.
-The release notes are at the end.

 Supported Platforms:
 > PCL profile 259: Supports all platforms including Xamarin.iOS and Xamarin.Android.